Michaelr07/AXI-Lite-To-SPI/README.md

 # SPI AXI-Lite Wrapper

 A lightweight AXI-Lite-controlled SPI master wrapper that exposes a simple four-register interface for byte-wide transfers.
-Written in SystemVerilog, it instantiates a parameterizable `SPI_Master` block and handles clock-domain crossing of received data into the AXI domain.
+Written in SystemVerilog, it instantiates a parameterizable `SPI_Master` block.

 ---